 - Clean Up Supplies: Apart from the Blacks Run Clean Up Day event, 21 smaller clean ups were organized throughout the year with community groups, university students, and local businesses.
-Trash bags and trash grabbers were provided for these events. - Water Bottles: Re-usable water bottles were given out to Blacks Run Clean Up Day participants.
+These groups removed 2,130 pounds of trash.
+Trash bags and trash grabbers were provided for these events. - Water Bottles/Re-usable Bags/Car Magnets: Re-usable water bottles were given out to Blacks Run Clean Up Day participants.
 These bottles have the Blacks Run Clean Up Day logo on them.
-Due to COVID-
+278 people volunteered at this year's cleanup event.